-If you are in any doubt as to the soundness or suitability of your chimney, call us and we will be pleased to advise you.
+If you are in any doubt as to the soundness or suitability of your chimney, get it checked out by a qualified chimney sweep.
 ALL WORK MUST COMPLY WITH CURRENT BUILDING REGULATIONS.

 Remember that on the initial light up of the appliance, large amounts of water may run from the appliance, this is quite normal and caused by massive condensation due to the fact that the boiler is cold and the newly established fire is hot.